MaryamAbdelraheem/backend_OPHIUC/docs/simpleDocs.md

-Of course.
-Based on the detailed analysis of the `backend_OPHIUC.git` repository, here is a comprehensive documentation file.
+`backend_OPHIUC.git` repository.
 This document expands upon the existing `Docs.md` with greater detail drawn from the source code, providing a thorough guide for developers and stakeholders.

 ---